Social Security Disability Benefits for Thyroid Cancer

 Thyroid cancer develops in the thyroid gland, a small gland at the base of the neck that is responsible for producing hormones and proteins the body uses.

 Individuals who have this condition may suffer from symptoms like a chronic cough, a lump in the thyroid area, swelling of the neck, hoarseness of voice, coughing up blood, neck pain, shortness of breath or difficulty swallowing.
 Many cases of thyroid cancer are treated by surgery, chemotherapy and radiation.

 Many individuals who have this condition are unable to work and may apply for Social Security Disability benefits.
-An experienced Phoenix Social Security disability lawyer at Phillips Disability can review your claim during a free, no-obligation consultation.
+The experienced Phoenix Social Security disability lawyers at Phillips Disability can review your claim during a free, no-obligation consultation.
 We can review the possibility of pursuing benefits in one of the following ways:

 Blue Book Listing

 The Social Security Administration (SSA) maintains an official listing of impairments, called the Blue Book.
 If a person meets financial eligibility guidelines and the medical criteria indicated under the specified impairment, he or she can receive Social Security Disability benefits.

 Thyroid cancer is listed in the Blue Book in listing 13.09, which means claimants can qualify for benefits if they satisfy one of the following requirements:

 - Medullary carcinoma with metastases that extends beyond the regional lymph nodes